Green Beans with Bacon

 Smothered Bacon Green Bean Casserole — Homemade green bean casserole is made even better with the addition of BACON and CHEESE!
 Fresh green beans are smothered in a savory mushroom sauce before being topped with cheese, crumbled bacon, and fried onions.

-A close-up of a red casserole dish filled with green bean casserole, topped with crispy fried onions and bits of bacon.
+A red casserole dish filled with green bean casserole, topped with crispy fried onions and bits of bacon.
 A spoon is partially inserted into the dish, about to serve a portion.

 Leave a Comment